What's Your Goal?

 If your goal is to work in the fast-paced, challenging specialization of Respiratory Care as a licensed, Registered Respiratory Therapist, then completion of RACC's respiratory care Associate in Applied Science Degree is an excellent choice to achieve your career goal.

-- 12 Clinical Affiliates within a five-county region
+- 16 Clinical Affiliates within a six-county region

 - State-of-the-art classroom and lab technologies

-- Student scholarships, supported by the Berks TB Society
+- Student scholarships, supported by the Berks County Tuberculosis Society

 The AAS program in Respiratory Care prepares graduates to work in hospitals, rehabilitation and skilled nursing facilities, patients' homes, and physician offices to assess and treat patients with breathing disorders.
 Respiratory Care students participate in diverse classroom, laboratory, and clinical experiences in the Berks, Chester, Lancaster, Lebanon and Lehigh counties.
 The laboratory portion prepares students for hands-on work in real-world patient care.